FusionAuth/fusionauth-theme-helper/README.md

 * `npm install`
 * update `.env.sample` with your API key, FusionAuth hostname, and theme id and copy it to `.env`
+* you can modify the TMP_DIR to be whereever you'd like it to be, the default is `tmp` in the current directory.

 The API key must have `/api/theme` permissions, at least `GET` and `PATCH`.